 This is my take on a perfect potato salad, bursting with flavour and goodness.
-It’s also gluten, dairy, nut and grain free so good to satisfy a crowd.
 You can pre-make it even a day before, so it is perfect for a picnic or entertaining.
 In fact, I think the flavour improves with time!

 This is my absolute favourite Potato Salad, it is so much more flavoursome than its standard version.
 Once you try it, you'll never make another.